The Vortex Sewage Treatment Process (Schematic diagram only - (See Figure 1 below)

 The mixed liquor then flows into the Clarification Chamber (3) where it is able to separate into clear, treated effluent and sludge.
 The clear effluent is able to flow through the scum baffle and out of the tank.

-Settled Sludge is 'Live' sludge that contains Live Bacteria that were washed into the clarification chamber with the effluent from the Digestion Chamber.
+Settled Sludge is 'live' sludge that contains active bacteria that were washed into the clarification chamber with the effluent from the Aeration Chamber.

-Floating Sludge is 'Dead' sludge that is composed of dead bacteria, which rise to the top, like dead fish do - plus floating solids and fats.
+Floating Sludge is 'dead' sludge that is composed of dead bacteria, which rise to the top, like dead fish do - plus small floating solids and fats.

-Air from the blower spurs from the regulator to two sludge return pipes, The diagram on the left shows the Settled Sludge Return Pipe.
+Air from the blower is distributed by the regulator to two sludge return pipes, Figure 2 shows the Settled Sludge Return Pipe.

 This creates a vacuum that sucks the sludge from the bottom of the Clarification Chamber and transfers it back to the Vibro-Screen.